-The Company recognized 100% of amounts invoiced for deliveries to TANESCO as revenue during 2021 and Q1 2022.
-During Q1 2021 the amounts received from TANESCO were in excess of the revenue recognized for gas sales to TANESCO and \$0.8 million of cumulative excess cash receipts over sales invoiced were recorded, reducing the long-term arrears and allowing the reversal of the associated loss allowances.
+The Company recognized 100% of amounts invoiced for deliveries to TANESCO as revenue during 2021 and in the six months ended June 30, 2022.
+During the six months ended June 30, 2022 the amounts received from TANESCO were in excess of the revenue recognized for gas sales to TANESCO and \$1.1 million of cumulative excess cash receipts over sales invoiced were recorded, reducing the long-term arrears and allowing the reversal of the associated loss allowances.